headwinds/cross-country/README.md

 ## SCSS to CSS modules

-Originally, I started with SCSS Module but "downgraded" to CSS to upgrade Node from 12 to 18 and possibly invest in PostCSS or something else in the future!
-Also CSS Modules works with React Native.
+Originally, I started with SCSS Module but "downgraded" to CSS to upgrade Node from 12 to 18 and am planning to invest in PostCSS and Tailwind.

 [n 14.20.1](https://www.npmjs.com/package/n)